carlr67/deephitplus/README.md

 - **AttentiveDeepHitPlus**: This model was an experimental part of my MSc thesis, using a separate network to generate attention masks for soft feature selection.
 Despite underperforming in my first experiments, potential benefits include allowing example-specific feature selection and improved interpretability.

 ### Uploaded code
-The currently uploaded code base has full functionality to run *DeepHitPlus*, *FilterDeepHitPlus* and *HybridDeepHitPlus*.
+The currently uploaded code base has full functionality to run *DeepHitPlus*, *FilterDeepHitPlus*, *HybridDeepHitPlus* and *SparseDeepHitPlus*.

-It does not include *SparseDeepHitPlus* and *AttentiveDeepHitPlus*, as these are separate implementations (please contact me if you are interested in these too).
+It does not include *AttentiveDeepHitPlus*, as this is a separate implementation (please contact me if you are interested in these too).
 I encourage further research on these ideas with the charm of inbuilt feature selection and model interpretability.

 ### Acknowledgements
 I would like to thank my MSc thesis supervisor [Professor Mihaela van der Schaar](https://www.turing.ac.uk/people/researchers/mihaela-van-der-schaar) and her inspiring research group, in particular [Jinsung Yoon](https://sites.google.com/view/jinsungyoon) and [Changhee Lee](http://www.vanderschaar-lab.com/team/), for their invaluable support, advice and insights in conducting this research.